fengyanshi/fengyanshi.github.io/index.rst

 Transition to HPC-Portal
 ************************

 In 2019, USACE and the greater DoD will be capable of running FUNWAVE remotely on hundreds and/or thousands of cores/processors in a Graphical User Interface (GUI) environment using a web browser!
-Learn more about the :ref:`benefits` of transitioning.
+Learn more about the :ref:`benefits <section-benefits>` of transitioning.

 .. image:: images/hpcportal.jpg
    :width: 700px